 However, knowing how tough these are to get at the moment, if you’re not able to find these in a physical store, just go up half a size and go from there.
 The fit will still be quite tight and snug regardless though, which is what Kawhi wanted it I guess.

-If you’re not a fan of very contained and snug fits for your hoop shoes, choosing a wide option, or even going up a full size might be a good idea.
+If you’re not a fan of very condensed and snug fits for your hoop shoes, choosing a wide option, or even going up a full size might be a good idea.

 So, let’s say you get the size right and the fit is all fine and dandy now.
 If you managed to get that far – the shoe fits great after a short break-in period and it’s definitely comfortable.
 It took about 1 week for me to adjust to the shoe and achieve an optimal fit, and it was all uphill from there.